Megwana/beammeup/README.md

 -__Movie Review Cards__

 - The four card segments on the landing page will allow the user to have quick access to the most recent movies viewed by the club.
-- Each segment provides a direct link to each individual month's more detailed review on the website's movie page.
+- Each segment provides a direct link to each month's more detailed review on the website's movie page.
 - The four card segments have a space-themed background to match the space-themed science-fiction theme of the movie club.
 - This section will be updated as these details change in order to keep members and potential new joiners up to date with the latest movies review each month.